 - The penalty starts within 30 seconds after it was awarded by the referee. - The assistant referee gives a 'penalty' signal. - All players take their positions.
 The ball is placed on the penalty mark by the referee or one of the assistant referees. - The assistant referee gives a 'start' signal. - Only the goalkeeper and the robot taking the penalty may leave their position. - The ball is in play when it was even slightly moved by the field robot taking the penalty.
-Other robots may leave their penalty position from this point on. - In case the robot taking the penalty fails to get to the ball within 10 seconds, the penalty sequence ends and normal game play continues. - After the field robot catches the ball, the ball may only move in a direction towards the goal.
-Until a shot is taken. - The robot taking the penalty must kick the ball before the ball enters the penalty area, otherwise no goal is awarded. - The goalie is allowed to move at any time within the goal area only. - If the goalie leaves the goal area this shot will be repeated.
+Other robots may leave their penalty position from this point on. - In case the robot taking the penalty fails to get to the ball within 10 seconds, the penalty sequence ends and normal game play continues. - After the eld robot catches the ball, the ball may only move, at most 20cm, and always in the direction towards the goal. - The robot must kick the ball before the ball moves more than the above defined 20cm, otherwise no goal is awarded. - The goalie is allowed to move at any time within the goal area only. - If the goalie leaves the goal area this shot will be repeated.
 If the same happens again the goal will be awarded.